yeutterg/CarND-Advanced-Lane-Lines-P4/writeup.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

-The pipeline performs well as-is.
-There are some minor wobbles on the concrete sections of the road, but otherwise it accurately identifies the area inside the lane lines.
+The pipeline performs well as described.
+There are some minor wobbles on the concrete sections of the road (which were reduced with smoothing and outlier elimination), but otherwise it accurately identifies the area inside the lane lines.

 Here's a [link to my video result](./output_images/out_project_video.mp4)